MicrosoftDocs/architecture-center/docs/example-scenario/security/access-multitenant-web-app-from-on-premises-content.md

 ## Contributors

 *This article is maintained by Microsoft.
-It was originally written by the following contributors.*
+It was originally written by the following contributor.*

 Principal author:

  * [Ankit Singhal](https://www.linkedin.com/in/ankit-singhal-microsoft) | Cloud Solution Architect

+*To see non-public LinkedIn profiles, sign in to LinkedIn.*

 ## Next steps